alexnouansacksy/AP-CSP/README.md

 ### Running code in CLion

-If you are running your programs in CLion, all you have to do is hit the 'Run' button in the top right.\
+If you are running your programs in CLion, all you have to do is hit the `Run` button in the top right.\
 ![run](images/run.png)

 If you have multiple C source files, follow these steps or you'll have an error.
 (For example multiple C programs for a Computer Science class).